postmates/cernan/README.md

 ## Changing how frequently metrics are output

 ```
-flush-interval=<INT>  How frequently to flush metrics to the backends in seconds. [default: 10].
+flush-interval=<INT>  How frequently to flush metrics to the sinks in seconds. [default: 10].
 ```

-## Enabling the console or graphite backends
+## Enabling the console or graphite sinks

-By default no backends are enabled.
+By default no sinks are enabled.
 In this mode cernan server doesn't do that much.
-Backends are configured in a `backends` table.
-To enable a backend with defaults it is sufficient to make a sub-table for it.
-In the following, all backends are enabled with their default:
+Sinks are configured in a `sinks` table.
+To enable a sink with defaults it is sufficient to make a sub-table for it.
+In the following, all sinks are enabled with their default:

 ```
-[backends]
+[sinks]
   [console]
   [wavefront]
   [librato]
 ```

-For backends which support it `cernan` can report metadata about the metric.
+For sinks which support it `cernan` can report metadata about the metric.
 These are called "tags" by some aggregators and `cernan` uses this terminology.
 In AWS you might choose to include your instance ID with each metric point, as well as the service name.
 You may set tags like so: